zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

     The `serviceUrl` parameter provides a portion of the service instance URL path which replaces the `gatewayUrl` part.

 **Note:** The routes configuration used for a direct REST call to register a service must also contain a prefix before the `gatewayUrl` and `serviceUrl`.
 This prefix is used to differentiate the routes.
-This prefix must by provided manually when _XML_ configuration is used.
+This prefix must be provided manually when _XML_ configuration is used.

 For more information about API ML routing, see [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing).

-### API Info parameters - `apiml.apiInfo.`
+### API Info parameters
+`apiml.apiInfo.`

 REST services can provide multiple APIs.
 Add API info parameters for each API that your service wants to expose on the API ML.
 These parameters provide information for API (Swagger) documentation that is displayed in the API Catalog.

 The following parameters provide the information properties of a single API: